 Geography is a multi-disciplinary, exciting subject that fits as a perfect bridge between the sciences and the arts.
 The variety of topics covered ensures Geographers are well-rounded, informed and passionate individuals with a clear idea of how the world works both physically and from a human viewpoint.
 A-level Geography provides pupils with the opportunity to study contemporary topics in more depth, such as international conflicts, economic geography, and climate change – all of which hold great importance to our world today.
 Geographers may be considered amongst the most employable graduates, given their range of expertise across multiple issues and conflicts, whilst Sir Michael Palin claims “Geographers hold the key to the world”.

-6 in GCSE Geography.
+6 in GCSE Geography, Maths and English Language.

 The structure of the Edexcel specification ensures equal coverage of human and physical geography; Papers 1 and 2, whilst Paper 3 is the synoptic element.
 This links together multiple themes covered in Papers 1 and 2 and allows pupils to better stretch their knowledge and understanding.
 Finally, pupils have the opportunity to complete an exciting new aspect, the Independent Investigation.
 This research project, based on any Geographical topic, allows pupils to explore in-depth their favourite aspect of Geography and is highly regarded by universities.